Welcome to the Nonimmigrant Visa (NIV) Section!

 Method of Application

-Applicants must book appointments via our on-line system.
-Appointments are added every work day at different times throughout the day; please check back often.
-However, during peak travel times, such as during summer holiday travel, the wait time may vary.
+Applicants must book appointments via our online system.
+Wait times for appointments may vary.
+New appointment times are added every business day, multiple times throughout the day, so please check back often.
+For peak travel times, such as during summer holidays, the wait time for an appointment may be longer than normal.
 We strongly encourage applicants to begin the application process well in advance of their desired travel dates.
 This will ensure that we have plenty of time to conduct your interview, review your application, and determine whether we can issue a visa.
-Learn more about current NIV appointment wait time.
+Learn more about current NIV appointment wait times.

 The U.S. Embassy in Accra no longer accepts walk-in appointments.

 There is no same day delivery of visas.
-Most visas are available in two (2) business days, but occasionally additional time for processing may be required due to the need for special clearances, incomplete applications, and fraud investigations.
+Most visas are available in two (2) business days, but occasionally additional time for processing may be required due to special circumstances, incomplete applications, or administrative processing.
 As such, please schedule your appointment as soon as your travel plans are made and as far in advance as possible.
-Processing Time Disclaimer: The listed processing times are averages, and that the timing will vary based on the individual circumstances of each case.
+Processing Time Disclaimer: The above processing times are averages.
+Please note that the timing can vary based on the individual circumstances of each case.